Allegro secures financing for clinical trial preparations in osteoarthritis

 Allegro updated this press release on April 20, 2026, to refine certain statements in accordance with regulatory guidelines

-Liege, Belgium – 3 July 2025 – Allegro NV, a biomedical company developing transformative nanotechnology-based treatments for degenerative joint disease, has successfully raised €2 million in new funding, showing the strong commitment of core investors to develop hydrocelin as a non-invasive investigational treatment concept under evaluation for potential disease-modifying properties for osteoarthritis.
+Liege, Belgium – 3 July 2025 – Allegro NV, a biomedical medtech company developing transformative nanotechnology-based devices for osteoarthritis, has successfully raised €2 million in new funding, showing the strong commitment of core investors to develop hydrocelin as a non-invasive investigational device concept under evaluation for the potential management of osteoarthritis.
 Allegro will use the proceeds of the funding round to prepare hydrocelin for a feasibility study in patients with osteoarthritis in 2026.

 Participants in the financing round were Annie Vereecken, a member of Allegro’s Board of Directors where she represents Heran B.V., a leading biotech investor; Noshaq S.A., a specialized life sciences investment manager from Liege, Jürgen Ingels, a Belgian serial entrepreneur and the founder of Smartfin, a leading European venture capital investor, and Piet Van Waes, partner at Belgian investment company Tilleghem.

 “I am grateful for the trust in Allegro’s mission that our investors are showing with this capital commitment, which enables us to prepare hydrocelin for a feasibility study next year.
-We are working hard to provide patients with a potentially disease-modifying, minmally-invasive treatment for osteoarthritis, a prevalent disease for which there are limited effective non-invasive therapeutic options today,” said Lucas Decuypere, Chief Executive Officer of Allegro.
+We are working hard to provide patients with a minimally-invasive device for osteoarthritis, a prevalent disease for which there are limited effective treatment options today,” said Lucas Decuypere, Chief Executive Officer of Allegro.

 Important information